jlbradley1844/jlbradley1844.github.io/_posts/2017-05-03-community.md

   disadvantage.
 Many will not exchange with such people, or when they do, it will be at a disadvantage or no favor will be returned.

-Think about this scenario.
+Do these seem trivial?
+Here's a more realistic, unfortunate scenaro, involving a mismatch between a market economy and the closed-community gift economy:

 An African-Americal walks to the counter of the Woolworth's in Virginia in the early 20th century.
 He slaps down some money and attempts to order a drink.
 The person behind the counter says "Sorry, your money's no good here."
 What just happened?
 That cleark is opting out of the market economy and using the economy of the community.
 In that economy, any exchange is regarded in the context of a transaction within a community.
+Exchange is a favor between those within the community.
 Contrariwise, one does not to business with one who is outside of the community.
-This is what the clerk is signaling.
+The clerk is signalling that the potential customer is not a part of the community and deserves no exchange.
 The clerk is also signaling to other white community members who are present that he will maintain exclusivity to this community - a gift, of a sorts, to other whites, to let them know the hospitality of the business is a privelege to be shared only with them.

-This behavior, then, is entirely in keeping with community morals.
+This behavior is entirely in keeping with community morals.
+The community values its exclusivity, being that there are benefits being able to exchange goods and services almost anyone in the community of any means.
+Meanwhile, the African-American is from a community who cannot be expected to contribute anything besides money.
+In the logic of the closed community, it is "moral."
 It is also entirely immoral by any other measure.
-Indeed, this is one case where justice would have been served best by unfettered capitalism, and adherence to the green color bar ("I'll take any money, as long as it's green").
+Indeed, this is one case where justice would have been served best by unfettered capitalism.
+You are in a rough situation, morally, if someone who says "I'll take any money, as long as it's green" behaves more morally than you.

-Now, let's go back to the larger cities, of, say, the past two thousand years, where hard money was used.
-Would this sort of thing cut it?
-Not so much!
-Certainly, there were counterexamples, such as the Jewish ghettos, where Jews traded among themselves not so much out of preference as necessity, due to exclusion by the Christian community.
-But in general, hard money was going to be used and offered.
-City economies would not work without the necessity to trade and work with members outside of the community.
-Yet obviously, cities and towns flourished.
+Now, let's go back to the larger cities, of, say, the past two thousand years.
+This sort of attitude would not work.
+Certainly, hard money was the critical issue, since you needed to exchange with all sorts of outsiders.
+Certainly, there were others in the city excluded from economic life - such as the residents of Jewish ghettos, where Jews traded among themselves not so much out of preference as necessity, due to exclusion by the Christian community.
+But in general, in the cities, hard money was going to be used and offered.
+So there is a conundrum - is hard currency itself going to be sufficient to allow cities to work?
+Hard money is no magic solution to fraud; neither are armed guards.
+There needs to be some sort of additional mechanism to ensure that people are honest and treat each other fairly despite not being within the same community.
+Indeed, any population that was able to do so would be rewarded with a more prosperous community, both economically, and technologically.

+But per community morals, this sort of thing should end in nothinb but tears.
+These sorts of cosmopolitan cities are full of outsiders and they will take advantage of you.
+Remember the techniques the closed communities used to protect themselves from sociopaths and the amoral?
+Won't work in a medievl city.
+Yet somehow cities and towns flourished.
 In the past two hundred years, the trend has dramatically accelerated, to the point where the situation has reversed, and now few people live in small communities.
 In this situation, the gift economy is entirely unsuitable, as you concievably never see the person you are doing business with again.
 So the the money and marketplace is necessary to work together.

 But something else is necessary.
-Given that
-"natural" morals are built for survival in small communities, one would think that this would be an unsustainable transfer.
+Given that "natural" morals are built for survival in small communities, one would think that this would be an unsustainable transfer.
 Wouldn't humans be morally incapable of living in cities?
 Wouldn't our clannish nature gradually overtake our economic incentive to do so?
+It would certainly seem that whatever morals we had evolved would not work when going from a society of a few hundred people seen throughout our lives to one where thousands of strangers could conceivably be encountered in a day.
+Aside from money, there was one missing piece that allowed everything to work: other virtues.

-Certainly not.
-However, there are other virtues that have allowed us to work together and these are instructive and should be studied.
+These new virtues have allowed us to work together and these are instructive and should be studied.
 At this point, one of the challenges is coping with the fact much as industrialization has forced people to adopt new moral codes to work and cooperate with people outside of our city, we need new moral codes to work with humans on a global scale.
 Yet where will these come from?
 The answer is the same as it was for the morals necessary to live in the cities.

 -----------------------------